Road Tyre

 From all choices is clincher tyre the heaviest.
 Necessity to use a much heavier inner tube that adds more weight and increases rolling resistance.

-• Necessity to use rim tape - an extra part and more weight
+• Necessity to inner tube - an extra part and more weight

 • Clincher tyre is heavier compare to tubular